Charlie Hunnam Talks ‘Sons Of Anarchy’ Spinoff

 “We are supposed to be very active animals.
 It’s our DNA.
 Sweating is how I change my oil every day.
 I just feel happier, more positive, energized, and disciplined if I work out.”

-Happy ????????uk #lostcityofz day!
-Shout out to all #RobertPattinson #CharlieHunnam #tomholland #SiennaMiller fans supporting the film today ????⭐️???? pic.twitter.com/g9XI7YLmNr
+Happy????????uk #lostcityofz day!
+Shout out to all #RobertPattinson #CharlieHunnam #tomholland #SiennaMiller fans supporting the film today????⭐️???? pic.twitter.com/g9XI7YLmNr

 — imogen (@twenty22too) March 24, 2017